 Get ready to meet a new leading lady and prepare yourself for another social season scattered with swooning debutantes.

 Bridgerton Season 2: Is it happening?

-Bridgerton's renewal for season two has now been confirmed by the streaming giant.
+Bridgerton's renewal for season two was confirmed by the streaming giant in January.

 Bridgerton Season 2: when will it be released?